swift-nav/libsbp/HOWTO.md

    struct.
 GCC won't compile this.

 4. (Optional) Add a [`test`](spec/tests/yaml/swiftnav/sbp) case and update the appropriate language libaries.
+If a test case is not added, increment `EXPECTED_MISSING_MESSAGES` in `python/tests/sbp/test_messages.py`.

-Run `make test`.
+5. Run `make test`.

-5. Submit a pull request.
+6. Submit a pull request.

-6. If Swift's internal test tooling needs to be updated to use your new message, deploy the updated Python client first, and then the C client.
+7. If Swift's internal test tooling needs to be updated to use your new message, deploy the updated Python client first, and then the C client.
 We haven't quite decided on the details of this process.